Everything you need to know about Apple's new iOS 15 | Venture

 Apple said it is committed to building “the world’s best map,” and iOS 15 takes Maps even further with brand new ways to navigate and explore.

-“Users will experience significantly enhanced details in cities for neighbourhoods, commercial districts, elevation, and buildings, new road colours and labels, custom-designed landmarks, and a new night-time mode with a moonlit glow,” according to Apple.
+“Users will experience significantly enhanced details in cities for neighborhoods, commercial districts, elevation, and buildings, new road colors and labels, custom-designed landmarks, and a new night-time mode with a moonlit glow,” according to Apple.
 “This is a whole new way of looking at the world through Maps.”

 Maps will feature a three-dimensional city-driving experience with new road details for those navigating using iPhone or CarPlay.